issacdowling/selfhostedsmarthomeguide/README.md

 ### But that's not a great way of announcing the completion of a timer

 We want a sound.
 Let's get one.
-If you've got something on your computer (a .wav file), you can copy it over to the Pi by running this:
+If you've got something on your computer (a .wav file), you can copy it over to the Pi by running this (and if you've not got one yet, you can find one at the bottom of this section)
+:

 ```
 scp pathtoyourfile piusername@pihostname:/home/assistant-main-node/